Skip to main content

 The bottom line when it comes to budgeting

 Of course, having a budget won’t change your money situation overnight.
 But it will be a powerful tool for helping you achieve toward greater financial stability.
-Using a budget takes practice; know that you may hit some obstacles along the way and resolve to keep trying, with the 70/30 rule in mind.
+And remember, using a budget takes practice.
+Even if you hit some obstacles along the way, keep trying with the 70/30 rule in mind.

 Sources